ColoPrep

 Colorectal cancer (CRC) is the second leading cause of cancer-related deaths among men and women in the United States.
 It is recommended that individuals begin regular screenings for CRC at the age of 45.
 Screening can prevent cancer by discovering precancerous polyps that can be removed before they turn into cancer.
 It can also find CRC early when treatment often leads to a cure.
 However, various barriers lead to substantial no-shows and cancellations for screenings done through colonoscopy.

-Current approaches to increase screening rates are challenging and costly (as in the case of phone calls and patient navigators) or have low patient engagement (as with instructional videos or mobile apps).
+Current approaches to increase screening completion are challenging and costly (as in the case of phone calls and patient navigators) or have low patient engagement (as with instructional videos or mobile apps).
 Poor bowel preparation before colonoscopies is also common.

 Intervention